-- Good standing in medical community – (3) letters of recommendation including one current ISAM member.
+- Good standing in medical community evidenced by three letters of recommendation from physicians knowing the applicant for at least two years including, if possible, one current ISAM member.

-- Documented medical practice over a 3- year period, continuous, in the addiction field
+- Documented substantial portion of medical practice over a 3- year continuous period in the addiction field

 FEES: A money order made payable to the International Society of Addiction Medicine for $800 US (non-ISAM members), $700 US (ISAM members), $725 US (for members of Affiliate Societies) is to be forwarded along with the application material to: